Stem cell fat grafting: Isolation or expansion from fats

-Mechanical+Enzymatic(ME) and mechanical methods are the most common isolation methods, although there is no standard method.
-Accordingly, Dr. Glass and Ferretti proposed one of the ME methods which is to apply tumescent-assisted liposuction using a mechanical or ultrasound-assisted liposuction cannula.
-Through liposuction, the fat sample is digested by enzymatic activities of collagenase or trypsin in Dulbecco’s modified Eagle's medium (DMEM).
+Mechanical and enzymatic (ME) methods are the most common isolation methods, although there is no standard method.
+Accordingly, Glass and Ferretti proposed one of the ME methods which is to apply tumescent-assisted liposuction using a mechanical or ultrasound-assisted liposuction cannula.
+Through liposuction, the fat sample is digested by enzymatic activities of collagenase or trypsin in Dulbecco's modified Eagle's medium (DMEM).
 The resultant tissue suspension undergoes incubation and agitation at around 37 °C and is filtered through a strainer to remove unnecessary debris.
-The cell pallet left after centrifugation is called SVF.
-The SVF is seeded on the plate, after the second suspension with bovine calf serum, 1% penicillin or streptomycin, and L-glutamine.
-The adherent properties of ADSCs on the plate allow isolation of ADSCs.
-However, due to the inconvenience of isolating the pure ADSCs, a cell-assisted lipo-transfer (CAL) is more commonly used.
-CAL transforms poor ADSCs into enriched ADSCs by mixing isolate SVF and aspirated fat.
-The efficacy of CAL was proven by the increased survival rate of autologous breast augmentation when introduced around 270ml for each breast.
+The cell pallet left after centrifugation is the SVF, which is seeded on the plate after the second suspension with bovine calf serum, 1% penicillin or streptomycin, and L-glutamine.
+The adherent properties of ADSCs on the plate allow for their isolation, but due to the inconvenience of isolating the pure ADSCs, a cell-assisted lipo-transfer (CAL) is more commonly used.
+CAL transforms poor ADSCs into enriched ADSCs by mixing SVF isolate and aspirated fat.
+The efficacy of CAL was proven by the increased survival rate of autologous breast augmentation when introduced around 270 ml for each breast.

 Complications and safety

 Breast implant

-Around 1.5 million women have breast implant surgeries per year.
-Yet the side effects of the fat transplant can be severe and cause irreversible damage to the patient's body.
+Around 1.5 million women have breast implant surgeries per year, but the side effects can be severe and cause irreversible damage to the patient's body.
 The most well-known side effects are foreign body sensation, calcification, fat cell necrosis, capsular construction, rupture, cysts and some fat cells leaving the implanted area.